-And at the time I believe I wrote to the Red Cross in Australia suggesting that they should adopt a system whereby people could tick a square saying that their samples were only to be used for scientific or research purposes, which would permit people, without embarrassment or public refusal of testing, to indicate that there might be some need for caution in respect of their blood.
+And at the time, I believe I wrote to the Red Cross in Australia suggesting that they should adopt a system whereby people could tick a square saying that their samples were only to be used for "scientific" or "research" purposes.
+That would permit people, without embarrassment or public refusal of testing, to indicate that there might be some need for caution in respect of their blood.